holochain/holochain-client-js/README.md

 - Clone the [Holochain repo](https://github.com/holochain/holochain)
 - Get the correct holochain build environment with: `cd holochain && nix-shell`
-- build the wasms with `cargo build --features 'build_wasms' --manifest-path=crates/holochain/Cargo.toml`
+- Build the wasms with `cargo build --features 'build_wasms' --manifest-path=crates/holochain/Cargo.toml`
 - In `test/e2e/fixture/test.dna.workdir` of this repo, point a symlink to the directory containing the `test_wasm_foo.wasm` file that was built in the previous step: `ln -s $HC_TEST_WASM_DIR/wasm32-unknown-unknown/release wasms`
-- cd to the test directory and build the DNA with: `dna-util -c test/e2e/fixture/test.dna.workdir` to produce `test/e2e/fixture/test.dna.gz`.
+- Build the DNA with `dna-util -c test/e2e/fixture/test.dna.workdir`, which will produce `test/e2e/fixture/test.dna.gz`.

 Now you can run the tests with: